ualberta-smr/NFBugs/README.md

 ![type graph](/docs/Distribution%20of%20Problem%20Types.png "Frequency for Each Problem Type")

 Problem types represent the domain that a problem applies to.
-* The `api related` type refers to problems that developers fixed by switching to a more optimal method or api.
+* The `api related` type refers to problems that developers fixed by switching to a more optimal method or API.
-* The `general practise` problems refer to broad practices that improve the code without reference to a specific api.
+* The `general practise` problems refer to broad practices that improve the code without reference to a specific API.
 * `Project specific` problems fix non-functional bugs, but cannot be generalized beyond the scope of their own project.

-Currently, the majority of our problems are api related.
+Currently, the majority of our problems are API related.

 ![tag graph](/docs/Distribution%20of%20Problem%20Tags.png "Frequency for Each Problem Tag")